“I’m so glad I have gym class tomorrow,” said my daughter when she was a fifth grader, as she was helping me clear the dinner table.

 For many kids, gym class may be the only activity they get not just during the school day – but sometimes the whole week.

-“I strongly believe that physical education is the only activity/exercise that some students obtain each week,” says Thorpe-Knoll, who has been a PE teacher for more than 15 years.
+“I strongly believe that physical education is the only activity/exercise that some students obtain each week,” says Thorpe-Knoll, who has taught with the Ann Arbor district for about 20 years.
 She points out that children are less active and healthy than they used to be.

 While phys ed alone isn’t the answer to helping kids become more active, it certainly can guide them toward finding activities they enjoy and give them a chance to exercise during the school day.
-Stats report that among adolescents in Michigan, 13 percent of high schoolers are considered obese, according to the U.S. Centers for Disease Control and Prevention.
+In Michigan, 15 percent of high schoolers are considered overweight, according to a recent 2016 state report.

 McCormick has seen how higher obesity rates have impacted students in her gym class.
 “We have kids who have a hard time just walking around the track at a quick pace.
 We try to teach them how to pick it up to improve their activity levels.
 It’s hard to keep at it if you don’t have anyone supporting you.”